Translation-Commons/lang-nav/data/census/README.md

 - `nameDisplay`: A short name describing the census / census table (e.g., "Canada 2021 L1")
 - `isoRegionCode`: The ISO 3166-1 alpha-2 code of the country (e.g., "CA" for Canada)
 - `yearCollected`: The year the data was collected (e.g., "2021")
-- `eligiblePopulation`: The total population of the country or region the data is from (e.g., "36,328,480" for Canada in 2021)
+- `populationEligible`: The total population of the country or region the data is from (e.g., "36,328,480" for Canada in 2021)
   - If the data is from a subset of the population (eg. only people over 15 years old) then this number should be the total population of that subset, not the whole country.
 - `collectorType`: The type of individual or group that collected the data (e.g., "Government", "NGO", "Academic")